-For example, the box indicated in Fig 186 B corresponds to an operation which should start at 13:40 and should last an hour.
+For example, the box indicated in Fig 182 B corresponds to an operation which should start at 13:40 and should last one hour.

 If the data relating to an operation is changed, i.e., if the scheduled time or duration is changed, the system automatically moves the corresponding box on the page and/or changes its dimensions.
-See paragraph 10 to find out how to change the data of a scheduled operation.
+See paragraph 9 to know how to change the data of a scheduled operation.

-The vertical yellow cursor indicates the current time (Fig 186 C).
+The vertical yellow cursor indicates the current time (Fig 182 C).
 In the example shown in the figure, the yellow cursor is in line with 11:50.
 The cursor runs across the page as time goes by.

-If the cursor meets the start time established for an operation (i.e., the left side of a box) and the operation does not start at the established time, the box moves in time together with the cursor.
+If the cursor meets the start time established for an operation (i.e., the left side of a box) and the operation does not start at the established time, the box moves together with the cursor.

-In general
+In general:

-- completed operations (dark gray) are all to the left of the time cursor, - scheduled operations (light gray) and those that have only undergone block check-in (green) are all to the right of the time cursor, - in progress operations (cyan) are across the time cursor.
+• completed operations (dark gray) are all on the left of the time cursor,

+- scheduled operations (light gray) and those that have only undergone block check-in (green) are all on the right of the time cursor, - in progress operations (cyan) are across the time cursor.